serhat-alkin/krakenflex-backend-task/README.md

 Start by cloning this repository<br />
 `git clone https://github.com/serhat-alkin/krakenflex-backend-task` <br />

+To ensure the security of the API Key, it is important to follow these steps:

-On the root folder, create .env file and copy/paste the following information.
-I haven't commited .env file for security purposes since it contains API Key <br />
+On the root folder of the project, create a new file named .env.
+Copy and paste the following information into the .env file: <br />
 ```
 PORT=3000
 API_KEY=THE API KEY YOU PROVIDED TO ME ONCE YOU SENT THE PROJECT VIA EMAIL